vk46/vk46.github.io/README.md

 ## Thanks To

-* [Vijaya Sekhar](https://www.mvijayasekhar.me/) - Who inspired me to built such a great portfolio.
+* [Vijaya Sekhar](https://www.mvijayasekhar.me/) - Who inspired me to built this portfolio.

 ## Made With